yasirbhutta/yasirbhutta.github.io/javascript/docs/events/what-is-events.md

 ---
-layout: post
+layout: page
 title: "JavaScript Events Explained: A Beginner's Guide with Examples"
 description: "Learn what events are in JavaScript and how to use them effectively.
 This beginner-friendly guide covers click events, keyboard events, and more with simple examples."
 keywords: "JavaScript events, JS event handling, JavaScript click event, addEventListener, keyboard event JavaScript, JavaScript for beginners, event listener tutorial"
 toc: toc/javascript.html
 topic: "basics"